 Silver Birch (Betula pendula)

-Native to the UK, the silver birch is instantly recognisable by its white peeling bark, triangular shaped leaves and various catkins.
+Native to the UK, the silver birch trees are instantly recognisable by the white peeling bark, triangular shaped leaves and various catkins.
 (The tree is monoecious and thus possesses male and female catkins with the former distinguishable by their greater length and appearance in clusters.)
 The tree is extremely hardy and grows as far north as Lapland, reaching a maximum height of 30m, although 15m can be expected.
 Paling in comparison to the previous trees, but certainly no slouch, the pendula will grow at an average rate of 40cm per year.

 Did you know?
 While birch bark has long been used in construction, it actually contains substances that make it an extremely useful material.
 The compound betulin, for example, possesses fungicidal properties can help preserve food, making it perfect for storage containers.
 Currently, scientists are researching the bark’s various substances that may be of use in medicine.

 A favourite at Primrose, the Frisia produces fantastic colour throughout the year with its pinnate leaves and gorgeous white flowers.
 Bushy in appearance, its leaves emerge golden-yellow in Spring, before turning greenish-yellow in Summer and orange-yellow in Autumn.
 Wonderfully fragrant, the tree will grow between 30-45cm per year and is suitable for most soil types.
 Extremely hardy, the Frisia can expect to grow to a maximum height of 25m, although 15m can be expected.

 Did you know?
 Due to the high concentration of flavonoid pigments in the heartwood, the False Acacia’s wood can endure for up to a hundred years, and is extremely resistant to rot.
 It is also extremely hard, making it perfect household furniture and flooring.

 Jorge works in the Primrose marketing team.
 He is an avid reader, although struggles to stick to one topic!